michael2012z/BitBible/markdown/KJV/files/Job.md

 26. When he made a decree for the rain, and a way for the lightning of the thunder:

-27. Then did he see it, and declare it; he prepared it, yea, and searched it out.declare…: or, number it
+27. Then did he see it, and declare it; he prepared it, yea, and searched it out.

 28. And unto man he said, Behold, the fear of the Lord, that is wisdom; and to depart from evil is understanding.

 ## Job 29

-1. Moreover Job continued his parable, and said,continued: Heb. added to take up
+1. Moreover Job continued his parable, and said,

 2. Oh that I were as in months past, as in the days when God preserved me;

-3. When his candle shined upon my head, and when by his light I walked through darkness;candle: or, lamp
+3. When his candle shined upon my head, and when by his light I walked through darkness;

 4. As I was in the days of my youth, when the secret of God was upon my tabernacle;

 5. When the Almighty was yet with me, when my children were about me;

-6. When I washed my steps with butter, and the rock poured me out rivers of oil;me: Heb. with me
+6. When I washed my steps with butter, and the rock poured me out rivers of oil;

 7. When I went out to the gate through the city, when I prepared my seat in the street!